 But how does marijuana or cannabis affect our bodies?
 How does the body respond to marijuana?

 THE ENDOCANNABINOID SYSTEM

 Our bodies respond to our surroundings.
-Whenever we are exposed to something, such as heat, pain, stress, pleasure or mere passage of time during the day, our bodies produce endocannabinoids.
-The endocannabinoid system responds to every kind of experiences our body go through by receiving the endocannabinoid that is released by our bodies as a form of coping mechanism.
+Whenever we are exposed to something, such as heat, pain, stress, pleasure, or mere passage of time during the day, our bodies produce endocannabinoids.
+The endocannabinoid system responds to every kind of experience our body goes through by receiving the endocannabinoid that is released by our bodies as a form of coping mechanism.

 According to Dr. Ruth Ross, a neuropharmacological expert, the endocannabinoid system is composed of receptors that receive endocannabinoids that are released by the body whenever a stimulus occurs and this reception triggers a response.
 Our bodies produce endocannabinoids naturally to different events such as stress, exercise, time of the day.
 Our endocannabinoid systems fire up and our bodies respond to accordingly by producing pain relief whenever it feels pain or by inducing sleep when the evening comes or simply by the passage of time even if we are in another country and the sun does not set yet.

 Our endocannabinoid systems fire up in different parts of our bodies too and not only in the brain.
 The endocannabinoid system also learns from repeated stressful events making them react faster and more efficiently.
 Our brains’ hippocampus has many endocannabinoid receptors which make endocannabinoids partly responsible for some memory functions in our brains.

 The endocannabinoid system in our bodies naturally exists in our bodies since birth even in those who were not exposed to marijuana.